Thame Neighbourhood Plan

 The referendum which took place on 2 May 2013 was successful, achieving a turnout of 38.9%.
 Over 76% of those who voted were in favour of the Plan.
 The Thame Neighbourhood Plan was formally made part of South Oxfordshire District Council’s development plan on 18 July 2013.

 In October 2015, the first meeting of the Neighbourhood Plan Continuity Committee took place.
 The committee was formed to ensure the delivery of the individual components of the Neighbourhood Plan and to prioritise, timetable and plan the delivery of those components.
-The agendas, minutes and reports of the NPCC meetings can be viewed here.
+View the agendas, minutes and reports of the NPCC meetings.